Fisherman Up to 40 Times More Likely to be Killed at Work

 Commercial Fishing Accidents in the United States

-The numbers weren't much better when localized to just the United States.
+Researchers from another agency corroborated the HSA's findings.
 The Centers for Disease Control recently conducted their own study and found that:

 - There are approximately 115,000 harvesters in the United States using a variety of different fishing gear and vessels.